open-mmlab/mmagic/projects/powerpaint/README.md

 - We are delighted to announce the release of more stable model weights.
 These refined weights can now be accessed on [Hugging Face](https://huggingface.co/JunhaoZhuang/PowerPaint-v1/tree/main).
 The `gradio_PowerPaint.py` file and [Online Demo](https://openxlab.org.cn/apps/detail/rangoliu/PowerPaint) have also been updated as part of this release.

+**December 22, 2023**

+- The logical error in loading ControlNet has been rectified.
+The `gradio_PowerPaint.py` file and [Online Demo](https://openxlab.org.cn/apps/detail/rangoliu/PowerPaint) have also been updated.

 ## Next

 **Stronger Model Weights Coming Soon！**